rbreaves/kinto/README.md

 - Cursor/word-wise shortcut keys have been added to align with macOS keyboard shortcuts.

+Does Kinto have to have specific keyamps for individual apps?

+I'd say 90+% of the time no, but every OS has their default conventions that sometimes run afoul to macs.
+For this reason you can easily edit kinto.py or kinto.ahk to support the few shortcut keys Kinto may miss.
+If you do add additional support please consider forking this project and sharing your new keymaps with the rest of us!

 ## What does Kinto require?

 - Python (initial install only)